Devonport, Tasmania: Cultural and educational institutions

-A volunteer-run vintage railway and museum, the Don River Railway, is situated at Don, a suburb of Devonport.

-The former Devonport Maternity Hospital was recently demolished and the land repurposed into a gated community.

-The Mersey Community Hospital at Latrobe serves the Devonport community for their health needs.

-Kokoda Barracks is an army barracks in Devonport.

 Transport

 Devonport offers a range of transportation options, including road networks, intercity bus services, public transport bus services operated by Kinetic Tasmania, freight rail, passenger ferry, air travel, and alternative modes like cycling and walking pathways.

 Devonport Airport

 Devonport Airport, located about 7 km east of the city at Pardoe Downs, can be reached within a 15-minute car journey.

 The airport is served by QantasLink and Rex Airlines, providing non-stop flights to Melbourne.

 QantasLink operates four daily Bombardier Dash 8 turboprop services to Melbourne.

 Encompassing 308 ha, the airport features a main runway measuring 1838 × 45 m and a secondary grassed runway spanning 880 × 30 m.
 Its infrastructure includes comprehensive taxiways, passenger terminals and general aviation, and maintenance hangars.
 Recent upgrades in 2020 enhanced the terminal with a new departure lounge, upgraded security, and a dedicated freight apron.

 The airport offers car parking, rental cars and taxi facilities.

 It is connected to Devonport by public transport, with bus services operated by Kinetic (formerly including Merseylink) and local taxi services.